robohydra/robohydra/usecases/index.md

 in handy to reliably reproduce hard-to-track bugs like race conditions.
-For example, let's say you are building an application that uses two different servers: one for authentication and another one to retrieve data from.
+For example, let's say you are building an application that uses two different servers: one for authentication and another one to retrieve application data from.
 Usually the authentication server replies before the client can manage to send the data retrieval request, but if it doesn't, maybe the client will send the request with an empty or invalid user name.

 RoboHydra allows you to set up this "race condition" in a reliable way, making the authentication request take a couple of seconds to respond, or maybe respond with an internal server error or not respond at all.
 This usage of RoboHydra might make it trivial to debug and fix errors that otherwise could take hours, if not days.
-Not to mention that once fixed, it would be much easier to verify the fix.
+Not to mention that once fixed, it will be much easier to verify the fix.

 This simple head waits one second before serving requests for the `/authentication` URL path: